 - Avoid using high flame / heat, this could leave burnt flavour.
 Keeping right temperature is important.

-- In case you find your mixture is way too liquid, add more besan, and vice-versa.
-Note that when it hot, it will be lot more like liquid, and when it cools the mixture thickens.
+- In case you find your mixture way too liquid, add more dry roasted besan, and vice-versa.
+Keep in mind that when it’s hot, it will be lot more like liquid, and when it cools the mixture thickens.

 Amazing tasting laddoos.
 Just loved them.